 Igneous rock is formed by fire - think volcanoes!
 This type of rock begins as molten rock, or magma, from the Earth’s core and cools to form igneous rock.
 The shape and form of the rock are determined by how quickly it cools.

 The strength of igneous rock depends upon what type it is - some igneous rock can even float!
-Basalt, pumice, and obsidian are all examples of this type or rock.
+Basalt, pumice, and obsidian are all examples of this type of rock.

 Whew, glad we were able to clear that one up!

-If you need a few ideas of some hands-on activities to do as you share about the three types of rock, check out our brand new geology board!
+If you need a few ideas of some hands-on activities to do as you share about the three types of rock, check out these activities: